The Markforged Metal X prints real metal parts

 Titanium Ti-6Al-4V (Beta)

 The “beta” materials aren’t yet in production but they will be soon.
 The team at Markforged is actually rebuilding a motorcycle from scratch using the machine and have already begin with a few non-structural parts.
-The plan is to offer the product not as a way to build final products but to create one-off projects and molds for cast and injection molded items.
+The plan is to offer the product not as a way to build final products but to create projects and molds for cast and injection molded items.

 Everything about this printer is amazing except, I suspect, the price.
 At $99,000 you won’t be installing this in the basement just yet but it’s great to know that something like this exists – and will soon be spooling out metal parts at quite a clip.